Dropheart/scouts-finance/README.md

 # Scouts Finance and Events Manager

 A **flutter** application for managing events and finances in Scout groups.
-Primarily targeting *mobile*, with the potential for a desktop application.
+We primarily target *mobile*, with the potential for a desktop application target.

 Supported targets:
 * Android 15+ (API level 35)